 Flood Risk Awareness & Management

 Public Works Surface Water Management partners with the Public Works Road Maintenance and Solid Waste divisions, the Department of Emergency Management, Planning and Development Services, and the Sheriff’s Office to provide an array of flood awareness / preparedness information and technical assistance year around, as well as emergency response services during flood emergencies.

 The county maintains a series of river and stream gages that provide key information for citizens on river and stream levels and flood status.
-Links to these river gages, as well as some in adjacent counties, are provided on the Real Time Flood Warning Information page, which is updated every 15 minutes.
+Links to these river gages, as well as some in adjacent counties, are provided on the Real Time Flood Information System page, which is updated every 15 minutes.